 The COVID-19 pandemic has changed lives.
 Today the mask has become an essential part of our daily life in many countries.

-If you wear glasses, a mask is particularly uncomfortable.
-Because the mask regularly causes the glasses to fog up.
+If you wear glasses, a mask is particularly uncomfortable because the mask regularly causes the glasses to fog up.
 The mask is also more uncomfortable in hot climates than in cold climates.
 Anyone who wore a mask on their face for a day at over 30 degrees Celsius knows what I’m talking about.
-You should therefore make an appropriate selection of masks in advance.
+You should therefore make an appropriate selection of masks before traveling.

 Suitable clothing for the travel destination

-Some travelers think it is a good idea to bring their entire wardrobe with you.
+Some travelers think it is a good idea to bring their entire wardrobe with them.
 Vanity eats the brain, I can only say about that.
 Use common sense and remember that you can wash while traveling.
-You should therefore not pack 10 different variants for every occasion.
+You should therefore not pack 10 different variants of the same clothing item for every occasion.

 Tips for warm weather